turingschool/front-end-curriculum/lessons/module-1/js-object-literals.md

 - When we used dot notation at the start of the lesson, we didn't follow a property name with `()`.
 Why do you think we are using that here?
 What does it remind you of?
 Further, what do you think would happen if we called `school.sendWelcomeMessage`?
 </section>

-Let's add a method to our order object.
+Let's add a method to the object representing ourselves.
+What behaviors or methods should our `you` object have?

 <section class="checks-for-understanding">
 ### Stop and Reflect